DataDog/documentation/content/en/cloud_cost_management/container_cost_allocation.md

 Next, Datadog looks at all of the pods running on that node for the day.
 Based on the resources the pod has reserved and the length of time it ran, the appropriate portion of the node's cost is assigned to that pod.
 This calculated cost is enriched with all of the pod's tags.

 Once all pods have been assigned a cost based on their resource reservations, some node cost is left over.
 This is the cost of unreserved resources, which is called **Cluster Idle cost**.
-This cost is assigned the `is_cluster_idle` tag, and it represents the cost of resources that can be scheduled but are not reserved for any pods.
-For more information, see the [Understanding cluster idle cost](#understanding-cluster-idle-cost) section.
+For more information, see the [Understanding spend](#understanding-spend) section.

 ### ECS on EC2